HimoriK/book/src/ch04-01-what-is-ownership.md

 <span class="caption">Figure 4-4: Representation in memory after `s1` has been
 invalidated</span>

-That solves our problem!
 With only `s2` valid, when it goes out of scope it alone will free the memory, and we’re done.

-In addition, there’s a design choice that’s implied by this: Rust will never automatically create “deep” copies of your data.
+Also, there’s a design choice implied by this: Rust will never automatically create “deep” copies of your data.
 Therefore, any *automatic* copying can be assumed to be inexpensive in terms of runtime performance.